rajatdangra/CoWIN_VaccineFinder/README.md

 <ins>***User Inputs***</ins>:

 _Mandatory_:
-1. Phone number
+1. Phone number.
 2. Pin-Codes : Search is based on Priority order defined (first come basis).
-Format - Comma separated (eg. 100001, 100002)
+Format - Comma separated (eg. 100001, 100002).
 3. Beneficiary IDs: IDs found in Co-Win app against individual user.
 Don't worry, we will fetch everthing for you.
 Format - Comma separated (eg. 123456789, 789101134).
-4. Dose (eg. 1 or 2)
+4. Dose (eg. 1 or 2).
-5. Vaccine (eg. ANY, COVISHIELD, COVAXIN, SPUTNIK V)
+5. Vaccine (eg. ANY, COVISHIELD, COVAXIN, SPUTNIK V).
 6. Email Ids: Email ids where mail will be sent in case of slots availability.
-Format - Comma separated (eg. abc@gmail.com, def@gmail.com)
+Format - Comma separated (eg. abc@gmail.com, def@gmail.com).
-7. Minimum Age Limit: 18 or 45
+7. Minimum Age Limit: 18 or 45.
-8. Slot Preference: (1=> 09:00AM-11:00AM, 2=> 11:00AM-01:00PM, 3=> 01:00PM-03:00PM, 4=> After 03:00PM)
+8. Slot Preference: (1=> 09:00AM-11:00AM, 2=> 11:00AM-01:00PM, 3=> 01:00PM-03:00PM, 4=> After 03:00PM).
 9. From Date: Date from which vaccination slots will be searched (for 7 days).
-Format - "dd-MM-yyyy" (eg. 31-03-2021)
+Format - "dd-MM-yyyy" (eg. 31-03-2021).
 10. Retry Frequency (in Seconds): Frequency at which retry call should happen (in case of no slots found), (eg. 10).
 Value less than 3 Seconds is not recommended due to rate limiting imposed by the Government.
 11. AutoPickCenter - If True ("1"), it auto picks center with the combination of 'Pin-code priority and the center with most available slots'.
 If false, it asks user to input preferred center.
 12. IncludePaidService - If True ("1"), it will also include centers with as 'Paid' Service (Fee Type).
 If false, it will only pick centers with 'Free' service.